 Accountability and Transparency

-Utah Foster Care (UFC) is proud of our accomplishments and fiscal responsibility.
+Utah Foster Care is proud of our accomplishments and fiscal responsibility.
 We publish our annual report each fall, following the end of our fiscal year (June 30); auditor reports and 990 forms are posted as they become available.
 Find them HERE.

 United in Service to Utah’s Children

-Utah Foster Care (UFC) is a proud member of a team of state and private agencies serving the needs of children and families in crisis.
+Utah Foster Care is a proud member of a team of state and private agencies serving the needs of children and families in crisis.
 Three agencies, in particular, form a powerful front in this ongoing effort:

 Utah Foster Care